dwilkie/carrierwave_direct/README.md

 ## Caveats

-Don't name your string column `file`.
-It will result in a stack level too deep exception.
-See [this issue](https://github.com/dwilkie/carrierwave_direct/issues/10) for more info.

 If you're Rails app was newly generated *after* version 3.2.3 and your testing this in development you may run into an issue where an `ActiveModel::MassAssignmentSecurity::Error` is raised when being redirected from S3.
 You can fix this by setting `config.active_record.mass_assignment_sanitizer = :logger` in your `config/environments/development.rb` file.

 ## Contributing to CarrierWaveDirect